Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 ISFC is the highest level of HBFC for children with serious emotional and behavioral needs and/or special health care needs.
 In Los Angeles County, the ISFC program is administered by contracted FFAs.
 RPs who are caring for a child/youth/NMD who meets the ISFC eligibility criteria and want to join the ISFC program under an FFA can be referred to the ISFC team for consultation and linkage to an FFA provider.

-1. The CS CSW or IPC may make a referral to the ISFC program to determine if the child meets ISFC criteria.
+1. The CS CSW may make a referral to the ISFC program to determine if the child meets ISFC criteria.
 The ISFC Unit will request the LOC Unit to review the ISFC status to ensure the proper rate is given.

 2. The LOC CSW completes the LOCP and a rating score of seven (7) is given in the Behavioral/Emotional or Health Domains.